lightly-ai/lightly/docs/source/getting_started/advanced.rst

 All models have a backbone component.
 This could be a ResNet.
 When creating a self-supervised learning model you pass it a backbone.
-You need to make sure the backbone output dimension matches the `num_ftrs` parameter of the model.
+You need to make sure the backbone output dimension matches the input dimension of the head component for the respective self-supervised model.

 Lightly has a built-in generator for ResNets.
 However, the model architecture slightly differs from the official ResNet implementatation.
 The difference is in the first few layers.
 Whereas the official ResNet starts